pairinteraction/pairinteraction/docs/installation.rst

     uv venv --python=3.9 .venv
     source .venv/bin/activate
     uv pip install nanobind numpy

+If you want to use mkl you should also run ``uv pip install mkl mkl-devel``.

 For **GNU/Linux and OS X**, you can then build the software with standard CMake commands: